 Current Health Topics

-Useful links for Prevention, Vaccination, and Treatment Information of Monkeypox
+Useful links for Prevention, Vaccination, and Treatment Information of Mpox

 - Symptoms include fever, headache, muscle aches, backache, swollen lymph nodes, chills, exhaustion, and a rash resembling pimples or blisters anywhere on the body.

-- Spread of infection occurs through direct skin-to-skin contact (sexual/intimate contact, including kissing) while a person is infected, through prolonged face-to-face interaction, or by contact with an infected individual’s clothing, bedding, towels, or other contaminated objects.
+- Spread of infection occurs through direct skin-to-skin contact (sexual/intimate contact, including kissing).
+At the same time, a person is infected, through prolonged face-to-face interaction, or by contact with an infected individual’s clothing, bedding, towels, or other contaminated objects.

-If you have had contact with a person diagnosed with monkeypox, please follow specific guidance from your healthcare provider and local public health department.
+If you have had contact with a person diagnosed with mpox, please follow specific guidance from your healthcare provider and local public health department.